 By May 12, 2023, we saw large-scale malware infections, and the list of servers we monitor reached 1.5 million.
-Most of these have more than one website, so the total number of websites we monitor surpassed five million.
+Most of these have more than one website, so the total number of websites we monitor approached six million.

 Watching Malware on Hacked Sites Make Itself Undetectable to Security Plugins

 From the beginning of May through the end of June, we detected 149,252 infected websites.
 Not all of these were infected by the Essential Addons for Elementor exploit.
 Since we monitor the databases as well, we started seeing many changes.

 Our systems monitor the database for logins, users added, and modifications that happen to over 20 posts on the same website (a possible indication of compromise), and various other changes to WordPress databases.

 Of the 149,252 infected sites, 52,848 had the Wordfence security plugin installed.
 Of these 52,848 sites using Wordfence when they were breached, 7,399 had Wordfence’s exclusion list tampered with.
 Remember, some of these 52,848 sites were infected via the Elementor Essential Addons vulnerability, and others were infected through compromised login credentials.

 Watching Hackers Bypass Wordfence’s 2FA on Over 20,000 WordPress Sites

 We know exactly how many sites in our monitoring, with Wordfence installed, had two-factor authentication (2FA) activated: 21,487.
 That’s almost half the total infected sites with Wordfence.